-A mutual fund is a collection of money from investors that is used to collectively purchase investments.
+A mutual fund is a communal pool of money from investors that is used to collectively purchase investments.
 Each shareholder owns a percentage of the investments in the fund.
 When you buy a fund, you may have to select the type of share class you wish to purchase.
 Share classes don't change the investments in the fund, but they do carry different sales charges.
 A Series F mutual fund is the way to buy certain funds through fee-based advisers.

 Load vs. No-Load